A project that involves color and melting…..we’re on it!

 - Preheat your oven to 275 degrees

 - Take old crayon pieces and remove the paper.
+If you soak them in water first the wrapper is easier to remove.
 My daughter found this to be a fun task, I guess taking things apart is a favorite toddler pastime!

 - Coat a silicone baking mold or muffin tin with non-stick spray or vegetable oil